-Craignethan Castle was built by Sir James Hamilton in 1532.
-He was a man with powerful enemies: a claim in 1540 that he had been involved in a plot against his friend James V many years earlier, though probably untrue, led to his execution for treason.
-Craignethan passed to the Crown, before being acquired in 1542 by another James Hamilton, 2nd Earl of Arran, half brother of the original builder, and Regent of Scotland.
+Craignethan Castle was built by Sir James Hamilton of Finnart, the illegitimate son of the Earl of Arran.
+Work began in about 1530 and seems to have taken several years.
+Hamilton was a man with powerful enemies, and a claim in 1540 that he had been involved in a plot against his friend James V many years earlier, though probably untrue, led to his execution for treason.
+Craignethan passed to the Crown, before being acquired in 1542 by another James Hamilton, 2nd Earl of Arran, half brother of the original builder, who was also Regent of Scotland.

-What is now known as Cadzow Castle fell quickly.
+What is now known as Cadzow Castle fell quickly to James VI's forces.
 Hamilton Castle was besieged for four days, and Craignethan Castle was expected to put up even stiffer resistance.
 But it was abandoned without a fight, and in the 1580s the main defences were demolished.
 Craignethan ceased to function as a castle after an active life of just 50 years.
-The tower house remained in use as a family residence, but was replaced in 1665 with a more modest and modern house in the south west corner of the outer courtyard by the castle's then owner, Andrew Hay.
+The tower house remained in use as a family residence, but was replaced in 1665 with a more modest and modern house in the south-west corner of the outer courtyard by the castle's then owner, Andrew Hay.

 You approach Craignethan Castle on foot from the car park on the hillside to the west.
-As you see it laid out in front of you, your first impression is of the domestic buildings around the outer courtyard, and the tower house standing aloof beyond the defensive ditch.
-It comes as a surprise to find that there is a range of further buildings to the west of the tower house, and the tower house itself is unexpectedly complete and complex.
-The defensive ditch is also impressive, complete with a caponier in its bottom designed to allow defenders to shoot anyone getting that far.
+As you see it laid out in front of you, your first impression is of the domestic buildings around the outer courtyard, and the tower house standing aloof at the far end of the castle beyond the defensive ditch.